Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Mixed Wheel Configuration: Four Versa wheels with two front Omni wheels

-Single-Speed Gearbox: Simple but effective drive system
+Single-Speed Gearbox: Simple but effective drive system optimized for

-collection
+collection and shooting

 Competition Results